jeffThompson/DesigningWithData/Week02_VeryLargeNumbers-MillionBillionDollars/README.md

 * Upload project or URL to Canvas
 * One paragraph description of your approach
 * Due Feb 22 by 11am EST
+* Install a text editor and Firefox or Chrome (see note below)

 ### ASSIGNMENT